-- About one third of teens involved in a motorcycle crash were not wearing a helmet, even though riders under 21 years of age are required to wear a helmet. - 16 percent of teens killed and percent of teens seriously injured while riding a motorcycle were not wearing a helmet, even though it is required by law.
+- More than 41 percent of teens involved in a motorcycle crash were not wearing a helmet, even though riders under 21 years of age are required to wear a helmet. - 22 percent of teens fatally injured, and 37 percent of teens seriously injured while riding a motorcycle were not wearing a helmet, even though it is required by law.